apache/freemarker-docgen/README.md

 This will shadow the `docgen` artifact that comes from the Ivy repo on [freemarker.org](http://freemarker.org).
-Then, in the `freemarker` project you have issue `ant update-deps` so it will pick up your version.
+Then, in the `freemarker` project you have to issue `ant update-deps` so that it picks up your version.

 [fmProj]: https://github.com/freemarker/freemarker